ADAI-nethub/Sahel_Stories/README.md

 ![poster 1- GitHUB_repo](https://github.com/user-attachments/assets/5b7bc2ec-722d-4071-ab17-49a18d692c13)

-Built with simplicity and empathy, this project:
+Built with simplicity and empathy, this project;

-Lets artisans share their stories (audio + text)
+>Lets artisans share their stories (audio + text)
-Lets visitors listen and contribute to reforestation Logs each tree planted with location and story link Uses Django Admin for easy content management
+>Lets visitors listen and contribute to reforestation
+>Logs each tree planted with location and story link
+>Uses Django Admin for easy content management
-Is designed to scale into SMS/WhatsApp access later
+>Is designed to scale into SMS/WhatsApp access later
-It is not a full tourism platform — it’s a focused, ethical, and beginner-accessible step toward one.
+>It is not a full tourism platform — it’s a focused, ethical, and beginner-accessible step toward one.

 ✅ What This Project Covers:
-What features your project will have.

 Artisan profiles (local storytellers)
 Story listings with location and transcript